MinaSaad47/bsh/README.md

 ```

 #### Disclamer: This is unfinished project.
-You will see alot of error
+You will see alot of errors.